 Diploma in Geriatric Medicine

 The Diploma in Geriatric Medicine (DGM) is a credential that is awarded by the Royal College of Physicians (RCP) and was developed in collaboration with the British Geriatrics Society (BGS).
-It has two parts: an online written exam and a clinical exam.

 Please note that the DGM credential is not a course.
 Therefore, candidates will be expected to self-direct their own study to sit the two exam components.
+There are no courses, lectures, or workshops delivered by RCP/BGS for this diploma.

 The DGM is designed for individuals who want to demonstrate their knowledge and expertise in the healthcare of older people in community, primary and acute care settings.
-We advise applicants to have at least 2 years’ post-qualification experience, at least 4 months of which should be in a setting where you have interacted with a large number of older people.
+We advise applicants to have at least two years’ post-qualification experience, at least four months of which should be in a setting where you have interacted with a large number of older people.
 Involvement in the production and implementation of care plans for older people should form a large proportion of any previous experience gained.

 Please go to the BGS page for lots of resources to support you and more information about the benefits of the exam.